 1) The easiest way to create a multi-factor Long Only Index/ETF is to complement the above single-factor portfolio with stocks that appropriately adjust our desired portfolio/index parameters.

 For example, we might say that we want to reduce the volatility of a single-factor portfolio.
-Therefore, we will buy additional stocks according to another factor that performs exactly the opposite compared to the first factor.
+Therefore, we will buy additional stocks according to another factor that performs exactly in the opposite way compared to the first factor.
 For example, the Free cash flow factor, where we will long the 5 stocks with the highest value for the factor.
 Note the inversion of the equity curve compared to the DM factor.

 We want to reduce volatility by, for illustration, 25%.
 So we will limit the original portfolio to 75% of capital.
 Newly we will invest 25% of capital in 5 stocks according to the factor Free cash flow that meets the requirements defined above.
 Thus, we will always hold 25-30 stocks in the portfolio.
 In certain situations (although unlikely), the same ranking may be given to stocks in both factors.